dh4/gallerize.js/README.md

 });
 ```

 This will switch the gallery to the third image in the images array.
-Note it's best not to use `changeToImage` with the thumbnail nav unless you have a small number of images (<= 4).

 ## Feedback